The question of how to make sense of the quantum world continues to

 Einstein emphasized in his debates with Bohr - as a new resource.

-I have published several papers in this area and continue to work on these issues.
+I have published three books and more than 100 papers in this area and continue to work on these issues.
 I am interested in understanding the nature of quantum information, how this information is stored, how it can be moved around, what you can do with it, and what this tells us about the quantum world.

-My research is supported by the University of Maryland Institute for Physical Science and Technology and by the National Science Foundation under Grant No. 0522398.
+My research is supported by the University of Maryland Institute for Physical Science and Technology, and the Joint Center for Quantum Information and Computer Science.

 Jeffrey Bub PUBLICATIONS